OGladfelter/assessment/README.md

 2. I took plenty of shortcuts on design choices.
 For example, the circles - which represent sensors - have a fixed radius.
 I chose a number which is reasonably-sized both when the map is zoomed far out and far in, however a better solution would be to dynamically resize circles: when the map is zoomed far in, they should be small and precise; when the map iz zoomed far out, they should be large enough to still stand out.

 3. Add unit tests!

+4. When a user mouses from one sensor on the map to another, the corresponding line chart should update with a nice transition, rather than simply destroy the old line chart and recreate a new one.
+I use line chart transitions <a href="https://cultureplot.com/mileage-goal/">here</a> (increase the mileage goal to witness).